shinugk/DotNetRepo/ERD Diagram/C#_.NET_Concepts.md

 Explain difference between C#/.Net/.Net Core/.Net Web-API in table:
 -----------------------------------------------------------
+- C# is a programming language,
+- .NET is the platform that runs C# code & It is a software development platform created by Microsoft.
+   - It includes: Runtime (CLR), Libraries, Languages (C#, F#, VB), Frameworks (ASP.NET, WinForms, WPF)
+   - It is used to build: Web apps, APIs, Desktop apps, Mobile apps
+- .NET Core is the modern cross-platform version of .NET.
+   - After 2020: .NET Core → merged into .NET 5+
+   - Now we just say .NET 6, .NET 7, .NET 8
-C# is a programming language, .NET is the platform that runs C# code, .NET Core is the modern cross-platform version of .NET, and ASP.NET Web API is a framework within .NET used to build RESTful APIs.
+- ASP.NET Web API is a framework within .NET used to build RESTful APIs.

 <br>